Print

 Instructions

-1. Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
-Prepare your bake even stripes if desired.
+1. Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottoms with parchment paper, and grease the sides.
+Prepare your bake with even stripes if desired.

 2. In a large mixing bowl, combine the sugar, vegetable oil, eggs, and lemon extract.
 Beat on medium speed until the well incorporated.
 Scrape down the bowl as needed

 3. Next, zest 2 lemons into the batter and then juice the lemons to get 1/4 cup of lemon juice.
-Add the lemon zest, lemon juice and sour cream to the batter beat until well combined.
+Add the lemon zest, lemon juice, and sour cream to the batter, and beat until well combined.

 5. Toss the raspberries with 2 tablespoons of flour.
 Then gently fold the raspberries into the batter, saving a small handful to drop on top of the cake batter.